iris-hep/iris-hep.github.io/pages/projects/osg-security.md

 OSG-LHC Security collaborates with WLCG cybersecurity groups and stakeholders, including:

 *  **WLCG Federated Operations Security Working Group:**
    This group is working to develop a trust model and policies for federated service operations across the WLCG.
+An example of federated service operations is support of a centralized deployment team for containerized edge services across a federated container orchestration infrastructure.

 *  **WLCG Authorization Working Group:**
    This group focuses on addressing authorization requirements for WLCG experiments and WLCG infrastructure.
+The transition from identity to capability token based authorization is discussed by this working group.

 *  **WLCG shared incident response:**
    OSG-LHC security collaborates with U.S. ATLAS Security, U.S. CMS Security, and EGI CSIRT teams to facilitate incident response within the WLCG.